Despite unglamorous origins, the MG ZR brought the spirit of the octagon into the 21st century – and it still cuts the mustard 20 years later

 There is in addition a specific MG ZR weakness in that the SCU is located on the bulkhead behind the heater air intake, and it has the four wiring multiplugs running straight down to the unit.
 In cars that develop a water leak past the screen (usually following screen replacement), water can track down the wiring and straight into the SCU, quickly causing terminal damage.
 Any water leak therefore needs urgent sorting, and ideally you should reposition the SCU so the wiring has a bend to prevent water tracking in through the plugs.

-You can find good ZR105s on the road for as little as £500, but you will probably have to expand the budget to £1000 to bring some of the more powerful models into your orbit.
-If you want something seriously low miles or perhaps one of the rare Monogram colours, then you could be looking as high as £2500.
-Just about the only other options of a road-ready MG for £500 is a slightly tatty ZT, or – if you look hard enough and/or get lucky – an even more tatty but still fun MGF.
+You can find good ZR105s on the road for as little as £500, but you will probably have to expand the budget to £1500 to bring some of the more powerful models into your orbit.
+If you want something seriously low miles or perhaps one of the rare Monogram colours, then you could be looking as high as £3500.
+With a budget of £5000 you’d be able to get hold of a low-mileage and unmolested ZR 105TD or a top-line ZR160.